Opinion | Trump just said the corrupt part out loud — with a bullhorn

 One possible answer is that Trump is sending a signal to supporters worried about him still trailing Biden even after the conventions: Don’t worry, I’ve got this.
 I’ve got a big, Houdini-like trick planned!
 Set your channels accordingly!
 Meanwhile, Trump can simply claim Biden and Harris are the ones politicizing the process while counting on the media’s both-sidesing instincts to soften the blow of this for swing voters.

 Indeed, it’s plausible Trump won’t even end up going through with this at all if and when the vaccine isn’t actually ready in time.
-Having telegraphed his intentions, he will then claim the Deep State is still holding things up.
+Having telegraphed his intentions, he will then claim the “deep state” is still holding things up.

 But whatever is to be, there’s just no earthly reason for the question of whether Trump is trying to corrupt the vaccine process to be treated as an open one.
 He just told us so, in his own words.